sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/completions.md

 Sublime Text provides two settings for users and package authors to tweak their auto completion behavior.
+Both settings work independently of each other and either of them can trigger the auto-completion popup.

 - `auto_complete_selector` expects a scope selector
-  that when matched causes the auto completion window to open for any non-punctuation character, i.e. for identifiers.
+  that when matched causes the auto-completion popup to open for any non-punctuation character, i.e. for identifiers.
   The default configuration disables this